 - No tube amps.
 Is this blasphemy?
 No, it’s about the best practice amps for beginners, that need no regular maintenance or knowledge.

 - These are amps for Metal and Rock!
 So they need a good distortion channel.

-Lets start with the one of the most simple and ready-to-go amps on planet Earth, and maybe even the whole Galaxy:
+Let’s start with one of the most simple and ready-to-go amps on planet Earth, and maybe even the whole Galaxy:

 #5 Peavey Transtube RAGE 258

 First up we have the affordable Peavey RAGE.
 I actually own this little guy and I have quite a personal history with Peavey amplifiers.
 This is their smallest, least expensive model… but that doesn’t mean it’s a bad choice in the least!